navi25/Foggy/README.md

-# Window
+# Foggy
-Window is a safe android browser.
+Foggy is a safe android browser.
 The browser is based on Mozilla's Android Component